 Don’t miss the 2020 Children’s Hospitals Golf Benefit

-The 29th annual Children’s Hospitals Golf Benefit will be held Monday, June 15, 2020 at the White Bear Yacht Club!
-In the nearly three decades that this event has occurred, more than $2.2 million has been raised for the Family Needs Fund at Children’s.
+The 29th annual Children’s Hospitals Golf Benefit will be held Monday, August 31, 2020 at the White Bear Yacht Club!
+In the nearly three decades that this event has occurred, more than $2.2 million has been raised for the Family Needs Fund at Children’s Minnesota.

 Join us for either a morning or afternoon round of golf.
 Participants may enter as foursome or as individuals, to golf for fun or to compete.
 No matter the skill level, all are welcome to join!